weakish/weakish.github.com/_drafts/serverless-bandwidth.md

 # The Cost of Serverless Bandwidth

+If only bandwidth is concerned, then:

+- Serverless provides typically have a free plain, often with 100 GB free transfer per month.
+  VPS provides usually have no free plan.

+- The cheapest paid plan of both serverless and VPS provides often include 1 TB free transfer per month, but the cheapest VPS plan is usually cheaper than serverless.

+- Overage is expensive compared to included transfer.
+  Overage seems an afterthought for many serverless providers.
+  They do not meter it, or handle it case by case, or enforce a soft limit, or charge a much more expensively, compared to VPS.

+- Cloudflare offers a distinguished deal on bandwidth.

 ## Comparison

 | Provider | 1 GB | 100 GB | 1 TB | Overage per GB |